Mail order traders: Time of supply under retail schemes

 (c) if the goods (being sent or taken on approval or sale or return or similar terms) are removed before it is known whether a supply will take place, at the time it becomes certain that the supply has taken place or, if sooner, 12 months after the removal.

 Section 6(2)(c) applies in the case of goods on approval.
-It delays the basic tax point until the time when the goods are adopted by the customer or 12 months from the date they were originally despatched, whichever is the earlier (see VATTOS).
+It delays the basic tax point until the time when the goods are adopted by the customer or 12 months from the date they were originally despatched, whichever is the earlier (see VATTOS - Time of Supply).

-Any queries on this aspect of supplies by mail order industry should be directed either to the Retail UoE or to CT&VAT for further advice, following the instructions on the Indirect Tax Homepage.
+Any queries on this aspect of supplies by mail order industry should be directed either to the Retail Unit of Expertise or to Indirect Tax Directorate for further advice, following the instructions on the Indirect Tax Homepage.